https://www.frost.miami.edu/index.html

 The following degree programs satisfy the STEM cognate upon successful completion of the required minor:

-Advanced Writing and Communication Skills
+Advanced Writing and Communication Skills (AWC)

 All students are required to successfully complete 3 Advanced Communication and Writing courses.
-Student degree requirements will include courses that meet the desired communication outcomes in evaluated and revised writing, speaking, stage presence, and audience engagement.
+Student degree requirements will include courses that meet the desired communication outcomes in evaluated and revised writing, speaking, stage presence, and audience engagement

 All music students will successfully complete: